kadena-io/hardhat-kadena-plugin/packages/hardhat-create2-proxy/README.md

 ## Solution

-This plugin creates a single purpose key from the deployer key and used that key only for deploying the create2proxy not any other type of tx.
-This way the nonce will be always 0 for new deploying create2 proxy than meant the result address stays the same on all chains.
+This plugin creates a single purpose key from the deployer key and uses that key only for deploying the create2proxy, not any other type of tx.
+This way the nonce will always be 0 for a new create2 factory deployment.
+That means that the resulting create2 factory address stays the same on all chains.

 ## Installation